Sanjuvi/sanjeevi/_posts/2020-09-18-First-blog.md

 ---
-description :"you are about to learn python opencv"
+description : "you are about to learn python opencv"
 ---
 # Python code
 ```